While it seems that the depth of a counter-depth refrigerator would be a simple, objective matter—as deep as a counter

+3. Total Capacity Ultimately Decides How Much Food It Holds

 Pay close attention to capacity.
-Counter-depth fridges range in capacity from a measly 15 cubic feet to 25 cubic feet.
+Counter-depth fridges range in capacity from 15 cubic feet to 25 cubic feet.

 While you may think you are getting a nice, space-saving counter-depth fridge, you are actually paying for it by slimming down in total capacity.